pypa/pip/docs/usage.rst

 Examples
 ********

-1. Build wheels for a requirement (and all it's dependencies), and then install
+1. Build wheels for a requirement (and all its dependencies), and then install

   ::